 reductio ad absurdum explaining a system or concept to a level simple enough that a human with an average level of education can understand it without the help of a computer.
 Thus reductio ab absurdum is the guiding principle in writing articles for newspapers or blogs.
 If even then it is too complex to be understood, run the text through Google Translate using the “pirate speak” setting.

 reproduction any process that permits something to make a replica of itself, nearly always leading to the creation of something of poorer quality than the original – including photocopying, faxing, sexual intercourse, teaching, gossip, and memory.
 Repeated rounds of reproduction usually distort the outcome to the point that it is unrecognizeable.

 open source a code phrase which you use to inform someone higher in your institutional hierarchy that his fly is open.
 In recent years it has been used metaphorically to refer to efforts that involve community action and a free exchange of information, the way that the entire community at the party is aware that the department chairman’s fly is open, and in the open source philosophy it would be unethical to withold that information, so you share it freely with everyone, along with any speculations you wish to share freely about the reason it is open.
 The open source philosophy predicts that at some point in this process, the chairman will inevitably become aware that his fly is open.
 If only by the fact that all eyes are pointedly averted from it.

-If you like the Devil’s Dictionary, you will probably enjoy these older posts:
+If you liked the Devil’s Dictionary, you’ll probably also enjoy: